Joeystaten11/CSC301Fall2018/Unit4/Unit4.2Notes.md

 ![image of cities and country codes](https://github.com/megansquire/CSC301Fall2018/blob/master/images/4.2.png)

 But what does AFG mean?
 What is NLD?
 Without joins, we have to manually look up each *CountryCode* in the parent (Countries) table to see what it means.
-That's terrible.
+That's awkward.

 In the diagram (or ERD, for "entity relationship diagram") below, I have circled the columns in common between the three tables - these are now shown in red.
 These columns all contain the same type of data, the *CountryCode*.